acw-hash/greeniq/docs/updated_app_flow.md

-# GreenCrew Application Flow Document - Next.js Implementation
+# GreenIQ Application Flow Document - Next.js Implementation

 ## Overview

-This document outlines the complete application flow for GreenCrew using Next.js 14 with App Router, Supabase for database and authentication, and Vercel deployment.
+This document outlines the complete application flow for GreenIQ using Next.js 14 with App Router, Supabase for database and authentication, and Vercel deployment.
 All flows are optimized for the modern web architecture with server-side rendering, real-time updates, and seamless user experience.

 ## Technology Context